jaimeabm/Steaks-map-project/README.md

-# The Neighborhood Map Project - Best steaks in EL Paso TX!!
+# The Neighborhood Map Project - Best steaks in EL Paso TX!!!

 **The Neighborhood Map Project** is a web page for checking -restaurants- This we page contain features like: map markers to identify popular locations or places for -STEAK- restaurants in El Paso, TX. that you’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
 The web page also pull information from the FourSquare API to get the address, phone number and web page.